Help is available! Find easy access to mental health and suicide prevention resources by using the links provided here.

 - Evidence Based Mental Health Treatment for Children and Adolescents

 This website is a valuable resource for parents who want an effective treatment based on scientific findings.
 Developed by researchers and clinicians, the site reflects the most current research on the treatment of childhood disorders.
 In addition, the site enables parents to search for local therapists committed to the practice of science-based therapy.

 - American Academy of Child and Adolescent Psychiatry

 This website offers resources and a wide range of “Facts for Families” in different languages.

 This website provides resources and tip sheets for families, professionals and community organizations to promote the healthy emotional development of infants and young children.

-- Family Guide
+- Family Guide (PDF)

 The Building Blocks Family Guide contains ideas for fun activities and discussion starters for you and your children, as well as advice and guidance on topics, such as active listening, rulemaking and being a good role model.